mastercake10/spaceio-docs/docs/plugin/advancedoregen/README.md

   - You can enable this in the config.yml
 - [Placeholders](./usage.md#placeholders)
 - [ItemsAdder](https://itemsadder.plugin.ga/) is supported, so you can use custom blocks.
-- Works with a large varity of SkyBlock plugins, see [CustomOreGen](/plugin/customoregen/installation.html#supported-skyblock-plugins).
 - Fast generators (Turn obsidian into a normal generator instead that is faster)